FormidableLabs/trace-pkg/README.md

 **Detecting collapsed files**

-The first level is _detecting_ potentially collapsed files that conflict. `trace-pkg` does this automatically with log warnings like:
+The first step to remedying such as situation is _detecting_ potentially collapsed files that conflict. `trace-pkg` does this automatically with log warnings like:

 ```
 WARN Collapsed sources in one (1 conflicts, 2 files): server.js